-BHP Billiton is the sole owner of the intellectual property contained in any documentation bearing its name.
+BHP is the sole owner of the intellectual property contained in any documentation bearing its name.
 All materials including internet pages, documents and online graphics, audio and video, are protected by copyright law.

-Apart from any fair dealing for the purposes of private study, research, criticism or review as permitted under the provisions of the Copyright Act 1968, no part of this document may be reproduced, transmitted in any form or re-used for any commercial purposes whatsoever without the prior written permission of BHP Billiton.
+Apart from any fair dealing for the purposes of private study, research, criticism or review as permitted under the provisions of the Copyright Act 1968, no part of this document may be reproduced, transmitted in any form or re-used for any commercial purposes whatsoever without the prior written permission of BHP.

-This document represents the status of the topic at the date shown, and is subject to change without notice.
+This document represents the status of the topic at the date shown and is subject to change without notice.
 The latest version of this document is available from Document Control.

-© 2013 BHP Billiton.
+© 2019 BHP.
 All rights reserved.

 This document is uncontrolled when printed.
-Date printed: 24 September 2013

-This preliminary draft Closure and Rehabilitation Plan has been prepared as information only, and is not to be relied on as final or definitive.
+This Closure and Rehabilitation Plan has been prepared as information only and is not to be relied on as final or definitive.
 It would continue to be developed and would be subject to change.